SarthakTiwari/Paper-Page-Scanner/README.md

 Functionality:-

-* Automatic Page contour detection (for cases which have complete page in image bounds)
+* Automatic Page contour detection (for cases which have complete page in image bounds).
-* Bounding box with free moving corners and parallelly moving edges
+* Bounding box with free moving corners and parallelly moving edges.
-* Perspective transformation to obtain top-view image
+* Perspective transformation to obtain top-view image.

 Dependencies:-